aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/load-and-save/upgrade-materials-to-pbr/_index.md

 ---
-title: Upgrade 3D Materials PBR in Java with Aspose.3D
+title: Upgrade 3D Materials to PBR in Java
-linktitle: Upgrade 3D Materials to PBR for Enhanced Realism in Java with Aspose.3D
+linktitle: Upgrade 3D Materials to PBR for Enhanced Realism in Java
 second_title: Aspose.3D Java API
 description: Learn how to upgrade 3d materials pbr in Java using Aspose.3D.
 This guide shows you step‑by‑step conversion to PBR for realistic visuals.
 date: 2026-07-04